ebaligand/methylation_analysis_of_nanopore_data/README.md

 This document aims to present the workflow for conducting methylation analysis of nanopore data.

 ## Features
-From FAST5 data, this workflow allows :
+From FAST5 data, this workflow allows:

 * Convert FAST5 data to POD5 data
 * Base Calling with [Dorado](https://github.com/nanoporetech/dorado?tab=readme-ov-file#features)